Common Travel Area | UK Visas | Visa | Coming to the UK | Travelling to UK | Entry Clearance

 Isle of Man Sponsors and Certificate of Sponsorship details will not appear on UK systems and all PBS applications should be forwarded to the Isle of Man Immigration Office for checks on IOM systems.
 The relevant points-based system self-assessment form should be included with the Channel Islands and Isle of Man referral form.

-On 28 February 2011 the Isle of Man Immigration Rules were amended to introduce a new English Language requirement for applicants applying for leave to enter or remain in the Isle of Man under Part 8 of the Immigration Rules as the spouse, civil partner, same-sex partner or unmarried partner of a sponsor who is British or is present and settled in the UK.
+On 28 February 2011 the Isle of Man Immigration Rules were amended to introduce the English Language requirement for applicants applying for leave to enter or remain in the Isle of Man under Part 8 of the Immigration Rules as the spouse, civil partner, same-sex partner or unmarried partner of a sponsor who is British or is present and settled in the UK.

 How does the applicant satisfy the requirement?